Coventry Canal: Operation

 The Coventry paid a dividend right up to 1947 and remained navigable to the present day.
 Today, the canal is also a popular route for narrowboat trips.
 Many tourists hire narrowboats to explore Coventry's industrial heritage.

-It was nationalised in 1948 being operated first by the British Transport Board and then by the British Waterways Board, the forerunners of British Waterways.
+It was nationalised in 1948, being operated first by the British Transport Commission and then by the British Waterways Board, the forerunners of Canal & River Trust.

-In 1957, Coventry Canal Society was established to promote the proper use and maintenance of the canal, and to protect its interests.
+In 1957, the Coventry Canal Society was established to promote the proper use and maintenance of the canal and to protect its interests.
 The canal acts as a base to Mercia Canoe Club, which is part of Coventry Canal Society.